Get

 When small blood vessels burst within your cat’s ear flap, it causes the ear to swell and fill with blood.
 An aural hematoma makes the ear flap look swollen, like a balloon.
 When you gently press on it, you’ll feel it’s full of fluid.
 If you notice a swelling you will need a trip to the vet.

-The hematoma can occur due to trauma, but it’s often related to head shaking and excessive scratching due to ear infection.
+The hematoma can occur due to trauma, but it’s often related to cats shaking their head and excessively scratching due to ear infection.
 Once it’s formed, your cat’s ear canal becomes narrower, which is the ideal environment for the bacteria to thrive.
 The only option is to take the cat to the vet because your cat’s itchiness, pain, and discomfort will only worsen.

 Often, aural hematomas need to be drained.
-To do this, your vet will use a needle or a small blade to release the blood from the inside of your cat’s ear while it is under sedation.
-Some aural hematoma will need surgical correction.
+To do this, your vet will use a needle or a small blade to release the blood from the inside of your cat’s ear while they are under sedation.
+Some aural hematomas will need surgical correction.

 Image Credit: Nataliia Dvukhimenna, Shutterstock